chrisl8/Orac/Readme.md

  - Initial boot
    - Write down the IP
  - Configuration
-   - Run `sudo raspi-config` (Note: There is a GUI version of this but it seems to be missing several options.)
+   - Run `sudo raspi-config` (Note: There is a GUI version of this, but it seems to be missing several options.)
      - System Options
        - Set your host name to `orac`
      - Display Options